 The beach was so calm and beautiful, so we decided to swim right after breakfast, which was how our Sunday morning was spent.
 At around 11 am the boat arrived that would take us back to Barangay Papaya.
 While on the boat, we all agreed that Kayraang Cove really could be an enjoyable beach camp destination in Nasugbu.
 I hope the local community and the future campers will also do their part by picking up some of the rubbish on the beach as part of their activity.

 I am so pleased that we visited Kayraang Cove, and we got to enjoy the entire place to ourselves.
 With no phone signals, we got to enjoy the beauty of nature, bonded and got to know each other very well, and achieved total relaxation!
-I would like to thank my friends, who joined us on this trip and made this beach camp a fun and memorable adventure.
-Looking forward to our next beach camp adventure!
+I want to thank my friends who joined us on this trip and made this beach camp a fun and memorable adventure—looking forward to our next beach camp adventure!

 Kayraang Cove Contact Number